TelemetryHarbor/harbor-docs/docs/integrations/esp32-bme280.md

 ## Overview

-This project wakes up at set intervals, takes a complete set of environmental readings (temperature, humidity, pressure, and altitude), sends the data to Telemetry Harbor, and then returns to a deep sleep state to conserve power.
+This project wakes up at set intervals, takes a complete set of environmental readings (temperature, humidity, pressure, and altitude), sends the data to Harbor Scale, and then returns to a deep sleep state to conserve power.

 ## Features

   - **Ultra-Low Power**: Uses **ESP32 Deep Sleep mode** to achieve minimal power consumption, extending battery life significantly.
-  - **Batch Data Transmission**: All sensor readings are collected in a single wakeup cycle and sent to the cloud in a single, efficient request using the new Telemetry Harbor SDK.
+  - **Batch Data Transmission**: All sensor readings are collected in a single wakeup cycle and sent to the cloud in a single, efficient request using the new Harbor Scale SDK.
   - **Comprehensive Data**: Measures temperature, humidity, pressure, and estimated altitude.
-  - **Telemetry Harbor SDK**: Uses the official SDK for simplified and reliable API communication.
+  - **Harbor Scale SDK**: Uses the official SDK for simplified and reliable API communication.
-  - **Cloud Connectivity**: Seamless data transmission to Telemetry Harbor.
+  - **Cloud Connectivity**: Seamless data transmission to Harbor Scale.
   - **Beautiful Visualizations**: Ready-to-use Grafana dashboards for powerful data analysis.